wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 MSHR, so the request can be removed from the cache controller's buffer, and it will be retried later.
 In the last case, the request does not even get into the MSHR, and it must be retained in the cache controller's buffer.
+We postpone discussion of the eviction path to later section, and only focuses on miss handling here.

 If the return value of `processCacheMiss()` is `OK`, then the processing proceeds by performing a second lookup on the tag array.
 The second lookup is necessary, since a replacement may have already been made.